 Saiph – κ Orionis (Kappa Orionis, 53 Orionis)

 Saiph is a blue supergiant, belonging to the spectral class B0.5.
-Its name is derived from the Arabic phrase saif al jabbar, which means “the sword of the giant.”
-Like many other bright stars in Orion, Saiph too will end its life in a supernova explosion.
+Its name is derived from the Arabic phrase saif al jabbar, meaning “the sword of the giant.”
+Like many other bright stars in Orion, Saiph too will end its life as a supernova.

-Hatsya, or Iota Orionis, is a quadruple star system in the constellation Orion.
-It is the brighest star in Orion’s sword and marks the sword’s tip.
-The star has the traditional names Hatsya and the Arabic Na’ir al Saif, which is translated as “the bright one of the sword.”
+Hatysa, or Iota Orionis, is a quadruple star system in the constellation Orion.
+It is the brightest star in Orion’s Sword and marks the sword’s tip.
+The star has the traditional names Hatysa and the Arabic Na’ir al Saif, which is translated as “the bright one of the sword.”

 The primary component in the Iota Orionis system is a massive spectroscopic binary star that has an eccentric 29-day orbit.
 The system is composed of a blue giant belonging to the spectral class O9 III and a class B1 III star.
 The binary is a strong X-ray source as a result of the collision of the stellar winds coming from the pair.